Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Experiments

-\paragraph{Impact of hyperparameter $\lambda$.} In our proposed model, there is a main hyperparameter $\lambda$ that balance the reconstruction loss and clustering loss.
+\paragraph{Impact of hyperparameter $\lambda$} In our proposed model, there is a main hyperparameter $\lambda$ that balances the reconstruction loss and clustering loss.
 In the following, we will analyze the sensitivity of this parameter in the proposed method.
-In the experiments, we tune $\lambda$ from $\{10^{-2}, 10^{-1}, 1, 10, 10^2, 10^3, 10^4\}$ and the ACC and NMI of the final clustering results with different $\lambda$ (taking Cora and CiteSeer as examples) are shown in Fig.~3.
-As shown in Fig.~3, when $\lambda$ is between $10$ and $100$, the corresponding evaluation metrics ACC and NMI will largely remain the same.
+In the experiments, we tune $\lambda$ from $\{10^{-2}, 10^{-1}, 1, 10, 10^2, 10^3, 10^4\}$ and the ACC and NMI of the final clustering results with different $\lambda$ are shown in Fig.~3.
+As shown in Fig.~3, when $\lambda$ is between $10$ and $100$, the corresponding evaluation metrics ACC and NMI will largely remain constant.

-\paragraph{Impact of ratio of reserved nodes.} The current graph pooling methods usually set the ratio to 0.6.
+\paragraph{Impact of ratio of reserved nodes} The current graph pooling methods usually set the ratio to 0.5.
 Since our goal is to learn the representations of nodes rather than representation of the graph, we do not use the common settings in our approach.
 We search it in the range of $\{0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9\}$.
 And Fig.~4 shows the results of our method using different ratio of reserved nodes (taking CiteSeer as an example).
 It is observed that the promising performance could be expected when the ratio of reserved nodes is between 0.6 and 0.7.
+The reason we cannot choose a smaller ratio as other graph pooling methods is that dropping too many nodes can lead to larger errors when classifying all nodes.
+Hence the ratio of selected nodes of NCPool is set to 0.6 for all datasets.